Tales of Halloween: Sweet Tooth

-Having just finished trick-or-treating, Mikey comes home with a bag full of candy.
+Having just finished trick-or-treating, Mikey comes home.
 His parents have left him in the care of babysitter Lizzy, who has invited her boyfriend Kyle over to watch a horror movie.
-As Mikey begins to enjoy his candy, Lizzy and Kyle advise him to leave some for "Sweet Tooth".
-Not knowing who Sweet Tooth is, the teens offer to share the urban legend of the mysterious figure: fifty years ago, Timothy Blake, a boy who loved trick-or-treating but had never been allowed candy by his parents who claimed it would make him fat and lazy, discovered his parents eating his Halloween haul.
-Enraged, Timothy killed them with a meat cleaver and ate all the candy.
-Wanting more, he then cut his parents open and ate the candy in their stomachs.
-Every Halloween since, "Sweet Tooth", his murderous spirit, roams the neighborhood looking for candy.
-That is why children have to leave some candy to share with Sweet Tooth, or he will rip open their stomachs and take what is inside.
-Rattled by the story, Mikey decides to go to sleep early.
-Despite Lizzy telling him Sweet Tooth is only a story, he leaves a candy bar by the door.
-Lizzy and Kyle decide to make out and eat the candy, but upon eating all of it, they are attacked by Sweet Tooth himself.
-He goes toward Mikey's bedroom, but spares him after taking the candy bar he left.
-Later, Mikey's parents come home to find Lizzy and Kyle's corpses and their son standing nearby, exclaiming that they ate all his Halloween candy.
+As Mikey enjoys his candy, Lizzy and Kyle advise him to leave some for "Sweet Tooth".
+The teens share the urban legend: fifty years ago, Timothy Blake, a boy who loved trick-or-treating but had never been allowed candy by his parents, discovered his parents eating his Halloween haul.
+Enraged, he killed them with a meat cleaver and ate all the candy.
+Wanting more, he cut his parents open and ate the candy in their stomachs.
+Every Halloween since, his spirit roams the neighborhood for candy.
+Children have to leave some candy to share with Sweet Tooth, or he will rip open their stomachs and take what is inside.

+Rattled, Mikey leaves a candy bar by the door before sleeping.
+Lizzy and Kyle are attacked by Sweet Tooth himself.
+He spares Mikey after taking the candy bar he left.
+Mikey's parents come home to find Lizzy and Kyle's corpses and their son exclaiming that they ate all his Halloween candy.
 It is revealed in "Bad Seed" that Mikey is believed to have murdered Lizzy and Kyle himself and was arrested.